Set of 2 Jo Stools by Mario Mazzer

 Having lived in both Europe and America, I would describe my personal style as global, materially-driven, and boundary-pushing.

 However, what makes MAWD’s projects unique is the thought we pay on the front end.
 Our process begins with extensive research on the project’s location, demographics, and the personas of each resident.
+Designing from the point of view of our audience allows us to make our residential, office, or hospitality spaces feel uniquely personal for tenants and residents.

 A second design pillar that makes MAWD’s projects unique is our forward-thinking approach.
 Designing for the changing ways we live, work, and play, our studio actively incorporates the latest research, trends, and technologies into our projects.
-In this sense, I feel that our studio has struck a balance between rich, layered, and classic interiors that appear timeless
+In this sense, I feel that our studio has struck a balance between rich, layered, and classic interiors that appear timeless while being remarkably cutting-edge in terms of functionality and planning.

 While I don’t see wellness as a trend, but rather, as an essential element necessary for human prosperity, our team has recently implemented some cutting-edge wellness technologies and practices in our work.